influxdata/telegraf/plugins/inputs/cloudwatch/README.md

   #    value = "p-example"
 ```

+Please note, the `namespace` option is deprecated in favor of the `namespaces`
+list option.

 ## Requirements and Terminology

-Plugin Configuration utilizes [CloudWatch concepts][concept] and access pattern to
+Plugin Configuration utilizes [CloudWatch concepts][concept] and access
-allow monitoring of any CloudWatch Metric.
+pattern to allow monitoring of any CloudWatch Metric.

 - `region` must be a valid AWS [region][] value
 - `period` must be a valid CloudWatch [period][] value